cstim240/nba_injuryrating/README.md

 ### Business question: "Which NBA players are the most injury-prone based on historical data?"

+Quick link to the HTML page where my Worksheets are embedded!

 Quick link to the data viz:
 https://public.tableau.com/views/NBA2024-25PlayerInjuryData/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link